person124/ConsoleProgramming/README.md

 # Tactical Knockout

-For one of my final classes (_Console Programming_) here at champlain we are tasked with creating something prefferability game related for something that _isn't_ a pc.
-So for my project I have chosen to move forward with a framework for a tactical turn based game where units have special abilities; oh, and its for mobile.
+For one of my final classes (_Console Programming_) here at Champlain we are tasked with creating something preferably game related for something that _isn't_ a pc.
+So for my project I have chosen to move forward with a framework for a tactical turn based game where units have special abilities.
 I have chosen to write the game in LUA using [Love2D](https://love2d.org/ "Love2D Homepage") as a game creation framework.

 I am using a specific version of Love2D: *0.10.2*

-Now, the reason why I said I am making a game framework and not a game is most of the focus of my work for the course will be to make the framework to allow easy creation of entities and maps, however that is _not_ saying I'm not making a game.
-It is also a course requirement to have a game, so my solution is to use the framework I am making to create a short game with maybe one or two basicish levels.
+Now, the reason why I said I am making a game framework and not a game is most of the focus of my work for the course will be to make the framework to allow easy creation of entities and maps; however that is _not_ saying I'm not making a game.
+It is also a course requirement to have a game, so my solution is to use the framework I am making to create a short game with maybe one or two basic-ish levels.
 With the point of each level to show off the framework more then anything else.

-The rest of this readme will be a table showcase a schedule that I came up with just before the fourth week of work on the project started, as well as just before I _started_ work on the project.
+The rest of this readme will be a table showcasing a schedule that I came up with just before the fourth week of work on the project; this is also the first week I actually started to work on the project.
 The schedule is something that I set myself, and can deviate from, but when I wrote it I imagined that it was the best course of action at the time.

 ## Schedule
 ### Current Week: 9